-A bias-related act may consist of name calling, epithets, slurs, degrading language, graffiti, intimidation, coercion, or harassment, and often contributes to creating an unsafe or unwelcoming environment for victims and social identity groups.
+Bias acts may be verbal, graphic or physical in nature.
+These behaviors often contribute to creating an unsafe or unwelcoming environment for victims and social identity groups.
 Acts qualify as bias acts even when delivered with humorous intent or presented as a joke or a prank.

 Examples of bias-related acts may include

-- Using a racial, ethnic or other slur to identify someone
+- Name calling; using a racial, ethnic or other slur to identify someone; or using degrading language

 - Creating racist or derogatory graffiti or images/drawings

 - Imitating someone with a disability, or imitating someone's cultural norm or practice

 - Making jokes or using stereotypes when talking to someone